 Strong, toned muscles will always be a coveted element of health, and for good reason.
-They cannot be bought, inherited or exchanged, which means that anyone who has them had to put in the work to build them through different, hard exercises and a good diet.
+They cannot be bought, inherited, or exchanged, which means that anyone who has them had to put in the work to build them through different, hard exercises and a good diet.

-Here are the best exercises for sculpting the areas where fat is most likely to be stored, and which will provide muscle to replace the fat.
-Ceri Hannan of Virgin Active recommends the following abdominal exercises to keep you fit and ensure the weight that you lost stays off well into the year.
+Here are the best exercises for sculpting the areas where fat is most likely to be stored, which will provide muscle to replace the fat.
+Ceri Hannan of Virgin Active recommends the following abdominal exercises to keep you fit and ensure the weight that you lose stays off well into the year.

 1. Side Planks

-Planks are hugely beneficial to your core strength and they also improve your balance.
+Planks are hugely beneficial to your core strength, and they also improve your balance.
 Furthermore, side planks strengthen your arms, wrists, and legs.

 To make a proper side plank, lay on your forearm before placing yourself in a side plank position.
 You then lay your free hand behind your head and flex your obliques as you hold the position.
 Do 10 reps before switching sides.